Bussell Island Swim

 The swimmer (or their parents/guardians if the swimmer is 18 years or younger) takes sole responsibility for their participation.
 The organisers cannot be held responsible for theft, breakage, or accidents before, during or after the race.

-The organisers takes no responsibility for accidents taking place along the swimming course due to the natural conditions of the river (rocks, inlets etc).
+The organisers take no responsibility for accidents taking place along the swimming course due to the natural conditions of the river (rocks, inlets etc).
 Nor do the organizers take responsibility for accidents caused by incompetence, negligence, or poor signaling.

 Each swimmer participates in the event through choice and as such, the organizers takes no responsibility for personal injuries or injuries to third parties.